 Any gardener can tell you, whether experienced or a newbie, that one of the biggest stressors in caring for plants is making sure they survive!
 It’s not as simple as planting seeds and watering them to watch them grow to maturity.
 It takes a lot of work, dedication, and care.
 One of the best ways to ensure your plants will grow, especially in cooler weather, is by adding a cold frame.
 What is a cold frame?
 It may just be all the difference between your plants grow up to be tall, healthy plants or having seedlings who don’t end up growing to maturity.

-Keep reading for more information on cold frames and how they could potentially help your plants grow to their fullest and keep you from getting stressed with worry!
+Keep reading for more information on cold frames, how they could potentially help your plants grow to their fullest and keep you from getting stressed with worry, and how they are different than a greenhouse.
 An extra bonus – cold frames are super easy to build, so if you’re looking to save some money, this would be a great idea for you and your plants.

 A cold frame is a transparent roofed enclosure used to house and protect plants from predators, such as rabbits, moles and insects, inclement weather and the sun.
 If you have young seedlings or more delicate plants, these are the perfect way to protect all your plant life without worry.
 Cold frames are essentially like mini shed greenhouses that are built low to the ground and have a transparent top.
 The transparent tops to these garden structures help keep the warmth from the sunlight in.